citibeats-labs/who-ears/README.md

-# WHO Infodemic data
+# WHO Early AI-supported Response with Social Listening data

-The WHO Social Listening Infodemic Platform shows real-time information about how people are talking about COVID-19 online, so we can better manage as the infodemic and pandemic evolve.
+The WHO Early AI-supported Response with Social Listening Platform shows real-time information about how people are talking about COVID-19 online, so we can better manage as the infodemic and pandemic evolve.

 More information about the initiative and an exploration of the data can be found at [WHOinfodemic.citibeats.com](http://whoinfodemic.citibeats.com/).